I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmallocatecontiguousmemory.md

 Because contiguous physical memory is usually in short supply, it should be used sparingly and only when necessary.
 A driver that must use contiguous memory should allocate this memory during driver initialization because physical memory is likely to become fragmented over time as the operating system allocates and frees memory.
 Typically, a driver calls <b>MmAllocateContiguousMemory</b> from its <a href="..\wdm\nc-wdm-driver_initialize.md">DriverEntry</a> routine to allocate an internal buffer for long-term use, and frees the buffer just before the driver is unloaded.

 Memory allocated by <b>MmAllocateContiguousMemory</b> must be freed when the memory is no longer needed.
 Call the <a href="..\wdm\nf-wdm-mmfreecontiguousmemory.md">MmFreeContiguousMemory</a> routine to free memory that is allocated by <b>MmAllocateContiguousMemory</b>.
-<p class="note">Memory that <b>MmAllocateContiguousMemory</b> allocates is uninitialized.
+<div class="alert"><b>Note</b>  When physical memory is fragmented on a computer that has a large amount of RAM, calls to <b>MmAllocateContiguousMemory</b>, which require the operating system to search for contiguous blocks of memory, can severely degrade performance.
+This degradation is greatly reduced starting with Windows Vista SP1 and Windows Server 2008, but contiguous memory can still be expensive to allocate.
+For this reason, drivers should avoid repeated calls to <b>MmAllocateContiguousMemory</b>.
+Instead, drivers should allocate all required contiguous buffers in their <b>DriverEntry</b> routines and reuse these buffers.<p class="note">Memory that <b>MmAllocateContiguousMemory</b> allocates is uninitialized.
 A kernel-mode driver must first set this memory to zero if it is going to make it visible to user-mode software (to avoid leaking potentially privileged contents).

+</div><div> </div>

 ## Requirements
 | &nbsp; | &nbsp; |